tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 ### "Couverture" Chocolate
 Another complication with tempering chocolate is that you can't temper all chocolate.
 Because cocoa butter is critical to tempering, you need a high quality chocolate that has a high % of cocoa butter (called "couverture" chocolate).

-Chocolate companies will use vegetable oil as the fat in their chocolate bars - instead of cocoa - as a cost saving measure.
+Chocolate companies will use vegetable oil as the fat in their chocolate bars (instead of cocoa) as a cost saving measure.
 Fortunately, it's really easy to sort out these lesser quality chocolates by reading the ingredients list (if you see "vegetable oil" in the ingredient lists, it's not suitable).

 ### Difficulties in acquiring high quality chocolate
 Buying couverture chocolate was *incredibly* hard.
 The supermarket chocolate all had vegetable oil as an ingredient, and the only way I could get high quality chocolate is to buy fancy chocolate bar brand (like Callebaut, Ghirardelli, Godiva, Guittard, etc) - but their chocolates were all flavored and sub-ideal cocoa butter %.
 Even brand-names baking chips weren't suitable.

 High quality chocolate seemed to only be sold wholesale, meaning I had to buy a ton at once (which is not good for a one-time gift) or I had to buy smaller packages from online retailers at disproportionately high price.
 There also didn't seem to be any chocolate stores in Chicago that were accessible by public transportation, and I couldn't just leave work to buy chocolate.

 In the end, I just dropped $60 on 2 pounds of chocolate (with an additional anti-melt protection fee).
-The chocolate also melted during shipping anyways (R.I.P $5).
+The chocolate melted during shipping anyways (R.I.P $5).

-My recommendation for buying high quality is just buying fancy brand-name bars that display the percentage of cocoa on them - despite the high average cost.
+Unless you plan to eat chocolate for months, my recommendation for buying high quality ("couverture") chocolate is just buying fancy, brand-name bars that display the percentage of cocoa on them - despite the high average cost.

 # Creating A Model & Mold

-### (Aside) If you have deep pockets
+### (Aside) If you have deep pockets...
 [Professional services](https://tomric.com/custom-sculpting/) that create custom chocolate molds and packaging exists!
 The problem is that they're geared towards professional clients, and are too expensive for a hobbyist.

 ### Creating A Model